UANATACA/ONESHOT-REPO/oneshot_gui.md

 		"status": "200 OK",
 		"details": "Videoid video upload completed"
 	}

-The successful upload of the required video will change the request status to **VIDEOREVIEW**.
-In case of failure, the request status might change to **VIDEOERROR**.

 If the uploaded video needs to be retrieved, use <a href="#tag/Video-ID/paths/~1api~1v1~1download~1video~1{video_identifier}/get">Download Video</a>